 Sometimes, 3Rpi is shorter than 3Rpo so this page implements a combined version called "3Rpio".
 The results of 3Rpi and 3Rpo are compared, the shortest result is kept and a bit is added (to signal the decoder which encoder is chosen).
-You can keep on hitting the "random" button tens or hundreds of times : 3Rpo wins anyway !
+You can keep on hitting the "random" button tens or hundreds of times : the difference is very small but 3Rpo wins anyway !
+Now, "real data" are not random so check yourself.

 Output data (normal) :